 - I can’t make different pages with different “types of paper” easily.
 You can get around this, but it is not easy.
 In one note, it usually has to be all graph paper or all plain.

 EdTech Requires Thoughtful CX

-My EdTech use has increased more than ever with the pandemic making me depend on distance learning tools.
+My EdTech customer experience has varied, but my use has increased more than ever with the pandemic making me depend on distance learning tools.
 I used these tools during my year of online learning, but I still use them now even with live in-person classes.
 Being able to use these platforms easily is essential to my school experience.
 As students and instructors continue to use these tools, customer experience managers need to continue to improve user experience to make sure these tools are facilitators of learning, not a hindrance to learning.